The New Search Engine Playbook:

 Results vary depending on crawl frequency, competition, and your site’s authority, but improvements often show up within weeks to a few months.

 Google may pick up your clearer structure and schema quickly; LLM-based tools update their sources at different intervals.
 The biggest wins come from continuous refinement: refreshing content, updating examples, tightening entities, and monitoring visibility in AI search experiences.
-AEO is not a one-and-done effort; it’s an ongoing practice.
+This is not a one-and-done effort; it’s an ongoing practice.

-Want expert help for AEO?
+Want expert help for AI Search?

 Ironistic can partner with your team to evaluate your content, strengthen your authority signals, and optimize your site for both traditional SEO and modern AI-driven search.